Skip to Main Content

 4. Keywords

-• Not every article will have keywords listed like this on the main page, but most will have them in the database record.
+• Not every article will have keywords listed on the first article page, but most will have them in the database record.

 • If you think any of the keywords describe more clearly what you're trying to research, try using these keywords to search!